 If it’s of interest to my fellow WA members and allowed by the moderators, I’d be happy to create a course on becoming a published author on Amazon and make it freely available on WA.

 Let me know if that would be OK.

 Hi everyone – I’m a stay-at-home “cat” mom, and I love to travel, eat, cook, and explore new ideas.

-Hmm, what else?
+Hmmm, what else?
 I am passionate about health and wellness, and I spend too much time reading the news.
-And I’m ALWAYS up for whiskey and board games!
+And I’m ALWAYS up for whisky and board games!

 Thanks for stopping by 🙂